micheldpcarlos/venturus-esports/README.md

 # VenturusEsports

-Front End Developer test realized in less than 18 hours of work (always afterwork) to Venturus.
+Front End Developer test realized in 3 days (after work time) to Venturus.

 An online version of this project can be viewed [HERE](https://venturus-sports.web.app)

 ## Features developed

+All features from Requirements were developed.

 1. User table containing information from specific endpoint.
 2. E-mail column with link to user’s e-mail address.